-#women photographer Vol. I
+#women- photographer Vol. I

-Did they choose these topics apart from world politics, since they have always been attributed to them by society?
-Or rather, because they can gain an intimate access to their subjects, which is usually denied to their male colleagues?
+Did they choose themes that are off the beaten track of world politics, as they have always been attributed to them by society?
+Or because they can gain intimate access to their subjects, which is denied to their male counterparts?
 Or does it finally exist, the female gaze?

 Photo: © Ruth Orkin Photo Archive.